 The second approach is different than the first approach.
 Like in the Grid sampling, if the covariance matrix is provided and the input parameters is assumed to have the multivariate normal distribution, one can also use Stratified approach to sample the input parameters in the transformed space (aka subspace, reduced space).
 This means one creates the grids of variables listed by <latentVariables> in the transformed space.
 If this is the case, the user needs to provide additional information, i.e. the <transformation> under <MultivariateNormal> of <Distributions> (more information can be found in Section 11.2).
 In addition, the node <variablesTransformation> is also required for Stratified sampler.
 This node is used to tranform the variables specified by <latentVariables> in the transformed space of input into variables specified by <manifestVariables> in the input space.
-The variables listed in <latentVariables> are used by the <Models>.
+The variables listed in <latentVariables> should be predefined in <variable>, and the variables listed in <manifestVariables> are used by the <Models>.
 In addition, <globalGrid> will be not used for approach.

-- <variablesTransformation>, optional field. this XML node accepts one attribute: - distribution, required string attribute, the name for the distribution defined in the

-XML node <Distributions>.
+- <variablesTransformation>, optional field. this XML node accepts one attribute: - distribution, required string attribute, the name for the distribution defined in the XML node <Distributions>.
 This attribute indicates the values of <manifestVariables> are drawn from distribution.